mehulagg/gitlab/doc/user/packages/container_registry/index.md

 Check the regex patterns to ensure they are valid.

-GitLab uses [RE2 syntax](https://github.com/google/re2/wiki/Syntax) for regular expressions in the cleanup policy, and you can test them at the [regex101 regex tester](https://regex101.com/)
+GitLab uses [RE2 syntax](https://github.com/google/re2/wiki/Syntax) for regular expressions in the cleanup policy.
+You can test them with the [regex101 regex tester](https://regex101.com/).
 View some common [regex pattern examples](#regex-pattern-examples).

 ## Use the Container Registry to store Helm Charts